jerrymarshall2004/cs50labs/sql/README.md

 Write a python program that keeps a database of your favorite songs, ask the user for band name, then song name, then print all of the records.
 "Here is a list of your favourite songs: "

-{% spoiler "Hint" %}
-In this case you don't want to delete the table if it exists each time, and you don't need to create a new table each time.
-{% endspoiler %}

 ## Note: I havn't had a chance to write a check/submit for this yet.